What is Keyword Research and Why Should it Matter to the Solopreneur?

 You may have heard of Keyword Research when looking into starting or growing a business online.
 But what is Keyword Research?
 Why should Keyword Research matter to the entrepreneur?

-The most important takeaways for you on the topic of Keyword Research are these two:
+The most important takeaways for you on Keyword Research are these two:

 - Done right, Keyword research will help you determine if a niche is going to be profitable or a bust

-- Your keyword research will help you as you market your project online and write copy people are looking for.
+- This will help you as you market your project online and write copy people are looking for.

 What is Keyword Research?

-Keyword Research is a process of researching the words people use when searching for the products, services, and niche topics your website has to offer.
+It is researching the words people use when searching for the products, services, and niche topics your website has to offer.

-You see, when search engines try to figure out what your website is all about, they use the words you write in your content (posts, pages, product descriptions) to decide what the topic of each page is.
+When search engines try to figure out what your website is all about, they use the words you write in your content (posts, pages, product descriptions) to decide what each page is about.
 This way they can direct those searching to the right pages.

 So, for example, when someone searches for “What is keyword research” in Google search engine, Google now has to decide which web pages to show them.
-This page is optimized for the longtail keyword (that is, a specific phrase) “What is Keyword Research”, so my page comes up on the first page or two of a Google search.
+I optimized this page for the longtail keyword (that is, a specific phrase) “What is Keyword Research”, so my page comes up on the first page or two of a Google search.

 What Does it Mean to Optimize a Website for a Keyword?

-Let me back up for you a moment.
-I mentioned that this page was optimized for the keyword “What is Keyword Research”.
+Let me back up for you a bit.
+I mentioned that I optimized this page for “What is Keyword Research”.
 What does that mean exactly?

 By optimizing a web page (or post, or any content) for a keyword, I am creating content focused tightly on that keyword.
-And by the way, a keyword doesn’t just have to be a single word.
+And a keyword doesn’t just have to be a single word.
 It can be a phrase.
 In fact, it’s better to find phrases (called “long tail keywords”) to optimize for.
 This will send more targeted visitors to your website.
-In other words, the traffic you get from those keywords will more likely be looking for exactly what you have.
+The traffic you get from those keywords will more than likely be looking for exactly what you have.

 By optimizing for a keyword, you hope to rank well for that keyword.
 Ranking well means to appear on the first page or two of Google when someone searches for that keyword.

-This is the question Keyword Research attempts to answer every time you do keyword research.
+This is the question Keyword Research attempts to answer every time you do your homework.
 Is this a profitable keyword?
 Can I optimize and rank well for this keyword?
 Or is there too much competition?

-Keyword research also can help you determine if there are better similar keywords that are searched more frequently with less competition.
+This also can help you determine if there are better similar keywords that readers search more frequently with less competition.
 Remember, if someone is looking for your information or offers, they may not know enough to use the “correct” terminology.
 This can be used to your advantage, by optimizing for what keywords people are using to search for what you have, even if you’d use different words as a professional in that niche.

-When I do keyword research, there are three basic things I’m looking for.
+When I do this, there are three basic things I’m looking for.